Doña Eutimia: Paladar in Havana, Cuba

 Croquetas de Leticia

-Each croquette was fried to perfection with a flaky breading that was crumbly but not too crunchy or soggy.
-They were just right.
 On the inside was a tender and moist filling of cheese and what I thought was minced chicken.
 Whatever it was, it was creamy, rich, and salty.
 I enjoyed how the cheesy filling inside complemented the crispy, golden brown breading.

-The dipping sauce served on the side had a taste which reminded me of ketchup.
-But, it had a thinner consistency and slightly sweeter flavor.
-The umami flavor of the sauce, reminiscent of Worcestershire sauce, complemented the richness of the croquettes.
-Also on the plate were four small colorful dabs of a sweet creamy puree.
-Its flavor was similar to that of a yam puree.
-I just wanted more of it.
+The dipping sauce served on the side had a taste that reminded me of ketchup.
+But it had a thinner consistency and slightly sweeter flavor.
+The umami flavor of the sauce, like Worcestershire sauce, complemented the richness of the croquettes.

 Candied Fried Pork (Masas de cerdo Doña Eutimia)